mirisuzanne/miriamsuzanne/content/2017/07/11/misgender.rst

 Will I ever date again?
 What if I'm a pathetic joke everywhere I go?
 Is everyone laughing behind my back?
-If I wear a dress today,
-will people gender me right,
-or maybe androgyny is safer?
-If I'm too femme,
-someone will call me a caricature of ‘real’ women.
-If I'm too butch, it’s proof that I'm a man after all.
-Everything can be used against me.

 If the misgendering were intentional,
-I could brush it off more easily
+I could brush it off more easily.
-(though I would fear physical violence).
 Being an asshole reflects poorly on the offender, not on me.
-But when it’s an accident,
+But when it’s an accident
 it feels personal,
 like it’s my fault.
 I brought this on myself.